-Drowse is the project of Kyle Bates, a musician I’ve known about since his days of playing in the band Sloths.
+Drowse is the project of Kyle Bates, an already-well-known musician.
 When he announced the project and first released music, it seemed like everyone was on board.
 This is probably due to the fact that it is his most personal endeavor, rooted in his own struggles with bipolar disorder and self-medication.
 Emphasizing the ephemeral nature of music, he employs revolving lineups ranging from solo to a full band.

 He also continues to present his music in the context of which it is made.
 This album was recorded mostly alone, after Bates’ artistic residence in Iceland.
 He has been very forthcoming about where the music is coming from, and it makes it that much easier to identify with.